leaktk/scanner/README.md

 1. Figure out what to do with shallow commits on shallow-since scans
 1. Look into creating rust bindings to call gitleaks directly from rust instead of spinning up a process
 1. Figure out a fast way for depth limiting when single\_branch is set to false where it gives n commits from each branch
+1. Figure out a way to apply different rules in different contexts (internal/external repos, etc)